About Perfume

 Have you ever sprayed a perfume at a store, loved the initial smell, bought it, and then found yourself confused an hour later because it smelled completely different?
 Or perhaps you’ve wondered why some fragrances seem to vanish after breakfast while others linger on your favorite sweater for days.

 Perfume is not just a single, static smell; it is a dynamic, evolving composition.
 Like a musical symphony, a well-crafted fragrance is made up of different “notes” that play at different times.
-Understanding these notes—Top, Middle, and Base—is the key to decoding the mystery of scent.
+Having perfume notes explained properly helps you understand these layers—Top, Middle, and Base—which is the key to decoding the mystery of scent.
 It helps you predict how a perfume will wear, how long it will last, and whether it’s the right match for your personality.

 In this guide, we will break down the olfactory pyramid, explain the science of scent evolution, and help you become a savvy fragrance chooser.